Courts as an Arena for Societal Change

 - Access to all conference sessions

 All delegates will also be welcome to attend a buffet dinner at the beautiful Oude Sterrewacht Observatory on Friday evening, for an additional fee payable upon registration (€45 per person, incl drinks - vegetarian, vegan, gluten-free, and lactose-free options available).
 Leiden University alumni are entitled to a 10% discount.
 Please note that registration for the conference will close on 1 July, 2022.
 Conference participants are requested to register onlythemselves rather than also registering someone else.

 Call for abstracts

-Researchers from all over the globe, whose work fits within this theme and who would like to present their research during the conference, are cordially invited to submit an abstract before 1 February 2022.
+Researchers from all over the globe, whose work fits within this theme and who would like to present their research during the conference, are cordially invited to submit an abstract on or before 15 February 2022.
 Submissions from doctoral candidates and early career researchers are also welcome.
 Decision notifications will be communicated by 1 March 2022.

 Want to stay informed?
 Send us an e-mail to be the first to know when registration will be possible!

 Leiden European City of Science 2022